small time + small space = small work

-My ceramic practice is squeezed between my positions as Managing Editor of The Journal of Australian Ceramics (JAC) and Executive Officer of The Australian Ceramics Association (TACA).
-I am in daily contact with the ceramics community nationally and internationally, with my focus on representing the diversity of ceramics practice in Australia through our Journal and offering support to the sector via TACA’s membership services.
-In this rapidly changing digital world the challenge is to maintain relevance to the new ways of working, whilst also honouring the rich history of ceramics practice in Australia; http://www.australianceramics.com
+In my position as Executive Officer of The Australian Ceramics Association (TACA) and Editor of The Journal of Australian Ceramics (JAC) I am in daily contact with the ceramics community nationally and internationally.
+My focus is to represent the diversity of ceramics practice in Australia through our Journal and offer support to the sector via TACA’s membership services.
+In this rapidly changing digital world the challenge is to maintain relevance to the new ways of working, whilst also honouring the rich history of ceramics practice in Australia; www.australianceramics.com.

-Curator, Back to the Table, September 2014, Sturt Gallery, NSW, Australia
+Curator, Back to the Table, September 2014, Sturt Gallery, NSW

 2016 – Sturt Winter School (pinch pots); Australian Ceramics Open Studios pinch pots, South Golden Beach